 All-Day Battery Life Tips

-You'd actually be surprised: with no other apps actively running in the background and a healthy battery, you can expect a device starting with a full charge to last up to 14 hours.
+With no other apps actively running in the background and a healthy battery, by following these tips you can expect a device starting with a full charge to last up to 14 hours.

 - Doing anything on the internet when you have mediocre reception hurts battery life surprisingly more than GPS.
-You don't have to avoid the internet, but keep in mind streaming music or constantly checking Facebook on lifts is going to hurt battery life.
+You don't have to avoid the internet, but keep in mind that streaming music or constantly using social media on lifts is going to burn through your battery.

-- Keep your phone warm(-ish) as a cold phone gets worse battery life.
+- Keep your phone warm(-ish) as a cold phone will have worse battery life.

 - Lock your phone (hit the power button) after you start recording.
 Slopes will go into the background and save power by not having to constantly update the info on-screen.

-- You can turn off cellular data (Settings app -> Cellular) for the biggest battery savings.
-Don't use Airplane mode, as it will degrade GPS accuracy.
+- You can turn off cellular data (Settings app → Cellular) for the biggest battery savings.
+Don't use Airplane mode though as it will reduce GPS accuracy.